CalderJohnson/pychess/README.md

-Chess engine in python, work in progress!
+A simple chess engine written in python